Reinoter/bytemark-assignment/README.md

 Assignment created for Bytemark INC.

 ## Application comments
+- With the personal API key from **https://newsapi.org** this application only works on localhost since the start of 2020.

 - There are some functionality started that there was no time to complete.
     - Notification Component for error handling
     - Pagination for results.